 Through the yoga and meditation practices we learn how to improve our awareness and become mindful of many more things around us… but more importantly we become much more mindful of our inner world.

-In order to maintain the best environment to help improve our awareness there are a number of guidelines about how the centre runs and what is expected of our course participants.
+In order to maintain the best environment to help improve our awareness there are a number of aspects of how our retreats are run.

 All about Booking and Deposits

 Please note that the cancellation fee for any booking cancelled within the last 14 days before a retreat starts, is 75% of the retreat fee.

 It is easy to get here by air, car or public transport (train or bus).